guidance/magento-shell-tools/README.md

 The Tools
 -------------------

- - **cache**: All functionality that exists in the admin cache management panel.
+ - **cache.php**: All functionality that exists in the admin cache management panel.
 Plus some more!
    Really useful in deployment scripts.
- - **snapshot**: Create a compressed tar archive of the /media directory and a database dump into a directory called /snapshot.
+ - **snapshot.php**: Create a compressed tar archive of the /media directory and a database dump into a directory called /snapshot.
 Useful for developers bootstrapping their local environments off of an existing development environment.
+ - **magentodump.php: Create a database backup using mysqldump.
+Also can clean customer and order data from core tables to create a database dump that can be used for synchronizing environments such as local/dev/stage, etc.
  - More to be added...

 Usage